-The admission process at IIM Nagpur for the PGP (2022-24) will be carried out in 3 stages.
-It will consider the candidate’s performance in Common Admission Test (CAT) 2021, Past Academic Performance (PAP), Work Experience (WE), Diversity (DI), and performance in Personal Interview (PI).
+The admission process at IIM Nagpur for the MBA (2023-25) will be carried out in 3 stages.
+It will consider the candidate’s performance in Common Admission Test (CAT) 2022, Past Academic Performance (PAP), Work Experience (WE), Gender Diversity (GDI), and performance in Personal Interview (PI).
 The details are mentioned in the following sections.

 3.1 Stages in the process

-- Stage 1: Candidates who have appeared for CAT 2021 will be first screened for eligibility as per the CAT cut-offs decided by the Institute.
-Candidates who clear the IIM Nagpur CAT cut-off would be intimated by mail and asked to fill an application form for IIM Nagpur.
+- Stage 1: Candidates who have appeared for CAT 2022 will be first screened for eligibility as per the CAT cut-offs decided by the Institute.
+Candidates who clear the IIM Nagpur CAT cut-off would be intimated by email and invited to fill an application form for IIM Nagpur.

-- Stage 2: Candidates who meet the CAT cut-offs and have filled the application form for IIM Nagpur within a stipulated date will move to Stage 2, where Comprehensive Score (CS) will be calculated for all such candidates.
-A CS-based shortlist will be generated to call candidates for Stage 3 – Personal Interview (PI).
+- Stage 2: Candidates who meet the CAT cut-offs and have filled the application form for IIM Nagpur within deadline will move to Stage 2, where Shortlisting Score (SS) will be calculated for all such candidates.
+A SS-based shortlist will be generated to call candidates for Stage 3 – Personal Interview (PI) .
 Candidates who are shortlisted for PI will be required to reconfirm their interest in appearing for the PI process of IIM Nagpur.

 - Stage 3: Candidates who appear for the PI will be considered for this stage, where the Final Score (FS) will be calculated.
-Admission offers will be sent to the candidates based on their FS.
+Admission offers will be sent to the candidates based on their merit list in FS.

-Candidates will also be required to flag the discrepancies, if any, before the deadline for filling up the application form.
-A discrepancy is defined as any missing data or a mismatch between the actual data and the data submitted at the time of CAT 2021.
+Only those who submit the completed application by the stipulated date will be considered for the next admission process stage.
+At this stage, candidates will also be required to flag the discrepancies, if any by sending mail to firstname.lastname@example.org with relevant proofs.
+A discrepancy is any missing data or a mismatch between the actual data and the data submitted at the time of CAT 2022.

 1. VARC=Verbal Ability and Reading Comprehension, DILR=Data Interpretation and Logical Reasoning, QA=Quantitative Ability.